A Quotient Homology Theory of Representation in Neural Networks: Decompositions of Neural Networks

-Note that the equivalence relation in equation \ref{eq_class} is reminiscent of a Reeb space (\cite{edelsbrunner2008reeb}), with the exception that we do not require that $x$ and $y$ lie on the same connected component $\Phi^{-1}(\Phi(x)) = \Phi^{-1}(\Phi(y))$.
+Note that the equivalence relation in equation \ref{eq_class} is reminiscent of a Reeb space (\cite{edelsbrunner2008reeb}), with the exception that we do not require that $x$ and $x'$ lie on the same connected component $\Phi^{-1}(\Phi(x)) = \Phi^{-1}(\Phi(x'))$.
 This definition is most useful for intuition and writing proofs.
 However, when finding overlaps algorithmically we use a coarser definition, as seen in equation \ref{coarse overlap decomp}, that produces identical results.
 This coarser decomposition can be fully computed given that we have knowledge of the polyhedral decomposition $\mathcal{G}^l$, by identifying the intersections between all pairs of different polyhedra and using a union-find structure on top (\cite{kleinberg2006algorithm}).

 In the next section, we discuss how to compute this decomposition for a neural network and a supporting dataset.
 We also discuss how it can be leveraged to compute the homology groups of a neural representation.
+In order to build intuition, we show how a network can solve the XOR problem by using either a rank strategy or an overlap strategy in Appendix \ref{xor example}.